Ankitsh-rtx/Book-Searching-App/README.md

 Application for listing all available Books in one place which helps you in Comparing and Selecting the right Books and Saves tons amount of your time.

+## Getting Started
+This sample uses the Gradle build system.
+To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ## Features